MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/azure-cli-configuration.md

 ## Configuration with `az configure`

-The easiest way to set defaults for all commands across the CLI is by using the [az configure](/cli/azure/?view=azure-cli-latest#az_configure) command.
+The easiest way to set defaults for the CLI is with the [az configure](/cli/azure/?view=azure-cli-latest#az_configure) command.
 This command takes one argument, `--defaults`, which is a space-separated list of default values.
-These values are used by the CLI to replace some required arguments for commands when they are not present.
+These values are used by the CLI to replace required arguments for commands when they are not present.
+Values passed as arguments always take precedence over values set as defaults.

-The following is a table of the available keys that you can pass to az configure to set a default.
+The following is a list of available keys that you can pass to az configure to set a default.

 | Name | Description |
 |------|-------------|